The Development of an In-vitro Model for a Cracking Joint

 My first question to Sander was, “does tribonucleation generate a loud cracking sound?”.
 He answered, “no, not in his experiments”.

 Tribonucleation was originally coined from the generation of bubbles from two surfaces rubbing across one another.
 ‘Tribo’ word origin comes from latin ‘to rub’.
 It was originally described by Hayward in 1967 with the rubbing of two structures together.
 Ikels in 1970, came to write about tribonucleation and included the concept of surfaces coming into contact, separating or rubbing.
 However, tribonucleation was originally described by Hayward as a rubbing.
 Ikels included the concepts of separation.
-In my opinion, tribonucleation is by definition a ‘rubbing’ and other terminology should be used to describe the other physical events that generate cavitation.
+In my opinion, tribonucleation is by definition a ‘rubbing’ of two structures on one another and other terminology should be used to describe the ‘separation’ of joints when cavitation occurs like that of a joint crack.

 While our paper was going through the submission and review process, I continued to expand on the model I had developed.
 Introducing fluid changed the mechanics of the event significantly and this is when the pieces started to fall into place.